Regina Hypnotist: Sherry Runge

 Can you tell us about the teacher(s) who influenced your approach to hypnosis the most?

-On one hand, I would say my approach is most influenced by Erickson in that I often use a more indirect, conversational approach to hypnosis.
-I am not an "I'll fix you in one session or your next one is free" kind of hypnotherapist.
+While I will use the Elman induction, I would say my approach is more influenced by Erickson in that I often use a more indirect, conversational approach to hypnosis.

 What issues do your clients typically come to you for help with.
 Do you specialize in helping people with certain issues?